HewlettPackard/Rancher-on-SimpliVity/README.md

    You access your rancher server by browsing to https://lb1.xxx.org

-   # Known issues / work in Progress
+   # Known issues / Work in progress

-   We need to build our own Ubuntu image if we want CPI/CSI (requires a rev 15 VM
+   By default, `getkits.yml` will pull the Ubuntu 18.04 cloud image (OVF format) but this file deploys a VM at h/w revision 10 and CPI/CSI requires a rev 15 VM

-   I have seen the deployment of the Rancher Cluster (the K8S cluster) fail occasionally also the cluster seems to be operational after the playbook is finished (according to `kubectl get nodes`)
+   Deployment of the Rancher Cluster fails occasionally also the cluster seems to be operational after the playbook is finished (according to `kubectl get nodes`)

-   # Resolved

-   02/27/2020 - The playbook now do not rely on  the way the deployed OS enumerates the network interfaces.
-The first network interface in the VM is renamed ansible0 in the OS by cloud-init.
-The network interfaces are identified by their MAC Address.
-Before, a variable had to be configured to reflect the name of the network interface in the OS and this name was depending on the VM template itself.
-I have tested with two different Ubuntu templates, the official Ubuntu Cloud Image (interface is named ens192) and an Ubuntu image I built myself (rev15 ) where the interface is named ens160
+   Deployment of the user cluster is ready doc coming soon